osilkin98/hi/README.md

 # Mr. Max the Parrot says Hi

-#### This is just a project I made to practice with installation scripting
+This is just a little project I made to practice with installation scripting

 ## Installation
 Just pull the project or download the zip of it into a directory of your choice,